A

 Patternmaking I

-This course covers flat patternmaking.
-Students develop a bodice, sleeve, collar, and skirt.
-Construction of muslin samples and conceptual design project are emphasized.
+This course introduces students to flat patternmaking methods.
+Students develop bodice, sleeve, collar, and skirt patterns.
+Students construct muslin samples and present a conceptual design project.
 Prerequisite: FASH 1370 Construction.

 F